EOSIO/Documentation/TechnicalWhitePaper.md

 ## Easy Upgrades and Bug Recovery

 Businesses building blockchain based applications need the flexibility to enhance their applications with new features.
+The platform must support software and smart contract upgrades.

 All non-trivial software is subject to bugs, even with the most rigorous of formal verification.
 The platform must be robust enough to fix bugs when they inevitably occur.

 ## Low Latency

 A good user experience demands reliable feedback with delay of no more than a few seconds.
 Longer delays frustrate users and make applications built on a blockchain less competitive with existing non-blockchain alternatives.
+The platform should support low latency of transactions.

 ## Sequential Performance

 There are some applications that just cannot be implemented with parallel algorithms due to sequentially dependent steps.
-Applications such as exchanges need enough sequential performance to handle high volumes and therefore a platform with fast sequential performance is required.
+Applications such as exchanges need enough sequential performance to handle high volumes.
+Therefore the platform should support fast sequential performance.

 ## Parallel Performance

 Large scale applications need to divide the workload across multiple CPUs and computers.

-# Consensus Algorithm (DPOS)
+# Consensus Algorithm (BFT-DPOS)

-EOS.IO software utilizes the only decentralized consensus algorithm capable of meeting the performance requirements of applications on the blockchain, [Delegated Proof of Stake (DPOS)](https://steemit.com/dpos/@dantheman/dpos-consensus-algorithm-this-missing-white-paper).
-Under this algorithm, those who hold tokens on a blockchain adopting the EOS.IO software may select block producers through a continuous approval voting system and anyone may choose to participate in block production and will be given an opportunity to produce blocks proportional to the total votes they have received relative to all other producers.
-For private blockchains the management could use the tokens to add and remove IT staff.
+EOS.IO software utilizes the only known decentralized consensus algorithm proven capable of meeting the performance requirements of applications on the blockchain, [Delegated Proof of Stake (DPOS)](https://steemit.com/dpos/@dantheman/dpos-consensus-algorithm-this-missing-white-paper).
+Under this algorithm, those who hold tokens on a blockchain adopting the EOS.IO software may select block producers through a continuous approval voting system.
+Anyone may choose to participate in block production and will be given an opportunity to produce blocks, provided they can persuade token holders to vote for them.

-The EOS.IO software enables blocks to be produced exactly every 3 seconds and exactly one producer is authorized to produce a block at any given point in time.
+The EOS.IO software enables blocks to be produced exactly every 0.5 seconds and exactly one producer is authorized to produce a block at any given point in time.
 If the block is not produced at the scheduled time then the block for that time slot is skipped.
-When one or more blocks are skipped, there is a 6 or more second gap in the blockchain.
+When one or more blocks are skipped, there is a 0.5 or more second gap in the blockchain.

-Using the EOS.IO software blocks are produced in rounds of 21.
-At the start of each round 21 unique block producers are chosen.
-The top 20 by total approval are automatically chosen every round and the last producer is chosen proportional to their number of votes relative to other producers.
-The selected producers are shuffled using a pseudorandom number derived from the block time.
-This shuffling is done to ensure that all producers maintain balanced connectivity to all other producers.
+Using the EOS.IO software blocks are produced in rounds of 126 (6 blocks each, times 21 producers).
+At the start of each round 21 unique block producers are chosen by preference of votes cast by token holders.
+The selected producers are scheduled in order agreed upon by 15 or more producers.

 If a producer misses a block and has not produced any block within the last 24 hours they are removed from consideration until they notify the blockchain of their intention to start producing blocks again.
-This ensures the network operates smoothly by minimizing the number of blocks missed by not scheduling those who are proven to be unreliable.
+This ensures the network operates smoothly by minimizing the number of blocks missed by not scheduling producers who are proven to be unreliable.

-Under normal conditions a DPOS blockchain does not experience any forks because the block producers cooperate to produce blocks rather than compete.
+Under normal conditions a DPOS blockchain does not experience any forks because, rather than compete, the block producers cooperate to produce blocks.
 In the event there is a fork, consensus will automatically switch to the longest chain.
-This metric works because the rate at which blocks are added to a blockchain chain fork is directly correlated to the percentage of block producers that share the same consensus.
-In other words, a blockchain fork with more producers on it will grow in length faster than one with fewer producers.
+This method works because the rate at which blocks are added to a blockchain fork is directly correlated to the percentage of block producers that share the same consensus.
+In other words, a blockchain fork with more producers on it will grow in length faster than one with fewer producers, becuase the fork with more producers will experience fewer missed blocks.

 Furthermore, no block producer should be producing blocks on two forks at the same time.
-If a block producer is caught doing this then such block producer will likely be voted out.
+A block producer caught doing this will likely be voted out.
 Cryptographic evidence of such double-production may also be used to automatically remove abusers.

+Byzantine Fault Tolerance is added to traditional DPOS by allowing all producers to sign all blocks so long as no producer signs two blocks with the same timestamp or the same block height.
+Once 15 producers have signed a block the block is deemed irreversible.
+Any byzantine producer would have to generate cryptographic evidence of their treason by signing two blocks with the same timestamp or blockheight.
+Under this model a irreversible consensus should be reachable within 1 second.

 ## Transaction Confirmation

 Typical DPOS blockchains have 100% block producer participation.
-A transaction can be considered confirmed with 99.9% certainty after an average of 1.5 seconds from time of broadcast.
+A transaction can be considered confirmed with 99.9% certainty after an average of 0.25 seconds from time of broadcast.

-There are some extraordinary cases where a software bug, Internet congestion, or a malicious block producer will create two or more forks.
-For absolute certainty that a transaction is irreversible, a node may choose to wait for confirmation by 15 out of the 21 block producers.
-Based on a typical configuration of the EOS.IO software, this will take an average of 45 seconds under normal circumstances.
-By default all nodes will consider a block confirmed by 15 of 21 producers irreversible and will not switch to a fork that excludes such a block regardless of length.

-It is possible for a node to warn users that there is a high probability that they are on a minority fork within 9 seconds of the start of a fork.
-After 2 consecutive missed blocks there is a 95% probability a node is on a minority fork.
-With 3 consecutive missed blocks there is a 99% certainty of being on a minority fork.
-It is possible to generate a robust predictive model that will utilize information about which nodes missed, recent participation rates, and other factors to quickly warn operators that something is wrong.

-The response to such a warning depends entirely upon the nature of the business transactions, but the simplest response is to wait for 15/21 confirmations until the warning stops.
+In addition to DPOS, EOSIO adds asynchronous Byzantine Fault Tolerance (aBFT) for faster achievement of irreversibility.
+The aBFT algorithm provides 100% confirmation of irreversibility within 1 second.

 ## Transaction as Proof of Stake (TaPoS)

-The EOS.IO software requires every transaction to include the hash of a recent block header.
+The EOS.IO software requires every transaction to include part of the hash of a recent block header.
 This hash serves two purposes:

 1. prevents a replay of a transaction on forks that do not include the referenced block; and
 2. signals the network that a particular user and their stake are on a specific fork.